 |Impacts (in development)||Datasets|

 Your CRO researcher profile is a one-stop hub for your research output.
-Other research profiles can be incorporated into your CRO profile, including:
+Links to other public research profiles can be incorporated into your CRO profile, including:

 All CSU researchers should have a CRO researcher profile.
 If you cannot find your profile in CRO and/or require assistance to update it, please contact your Faculty Liaison librarian.